 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-People who repeatedly have an interarm blood pressure difference of 10 to 15 mm Hg for systolic pressure that shows up repeatedly is a risk marker for vascular disease and for a greater risk of developing cardiovascular disease and related complications during the next 10 years.
+People who repeatedly have an interarm blood pressure difference of 10 to 15 mm Hg for systolic pressure that shows up repeatedly is a risk factor for vascular disease and for a greater risk of developing cardiovascular disease and related complications during the next 10 years.

 A large difference in blood pressure measurement between your arms may be a sign of a health problem, such as: